pacheco20222/secure_law_firm/README.md

 3. Remember to configure the environment variables: Create the .env file in the root project directory and set up your variables

 4. Initilize the Database:
-* For MySQL, go to the database_scripts folder, then to the MySQL folder, and copy the create_sql_database.sql for the MySQL database in your server
+* For MySQL, go to the database folder, then to the MySQL/MySQL_scipt folder, and copy the create_sql_database.sql for the MySQL database in your server

-* For MongoDB go to the database_scripts folder, then to the MongoDB folder, and copy the script create_nosql_database.js, this java script file has the commands to create the collections.
+* For MongoDB go to the database folder, then to the MongoDB/MongoDB_script folder, and copy the script create_nosql_database.js, this java script file has the commands to create the collections.
 Remember in mongo you will need to use. use name_of_your_db, and then you will create the collection with the script

 5. Run the application
 ```bash